 The ARRL Antenna Book for Radio Communications; Volume 1: Antenna FundamentalsARRL, the national association for Amateur Radio® #ad - 80 years of antenna know-howthe arrl antenna Book is a single resource covering antenna theory, design and construction, and practical treatments and projects.
 Build hundreds of antenna designs: dipoles, verticals, loops, beams, and more.
 Volume 1: antenna fundamentalsantenna fundamentalsdipoles and monopolesthe effects of groundradio Wave PropagationLoop AntennasMultielement ArraysAntenna ModelingAlso available:Volume 2: Antennas for LF/MF/HFVolume 3: Antennas for VHF through Microwave and Specialty AntennasVolume 4: Transmission Lines and Building Antenna Systems, and Index.

-It contains everything you need to understand how radio signals propagate, how antennas work, and how to construct your own antenna system.
+The ARRL Antenna Book for Radio Communications; Volume 1: Antenna Fundamentals #ad - It contains everything you need to understand how radio signals propagate, how antennas work, and how to construct your own antenna system.